mikko-apo/ki-frame/README.md

 It provides an API layer that works with native browser APIs, offering structure where needed while keeping the platform fully accessible.
 It simplifies common patterns while maintaining direct interaction with native features.

+**note**: ki-frame is in active development and very unstable, so don't use it yet.

 <!-- TOC -->

 * [Sponsors](#sponsors)